Moramor/FillADP/README.md

 Once the browser is launched after running filler.py you can reduce/unfocus the browser window.

-# Resetter

-run resetter.py to erase all previously inputted data.
-This does not work if there are "Enterinated" periods over the main period specified in configuration variables.

 # CONFIGURATION

 I only recommend to leave the enterinator option default value on False as its consequences cannot be reversed.